WolfAnto/Valorant-Xp-Bot/README.md

 6.- only work for 1920x1080 resolution

 # Changelogs

+Update 24/10/2020

+Adding 720 resolution

+Update 23/10/2020

+Adding random movement

+Adding more delay for some detection because sometime he doesn't detected

 Update 22/10/20

 Rewrite code

 status in beta have errors (1080 Work fine, other resolution idk)

-23/10/2020

-Adding random movement

-Adding more delay for some detection because sometime he doesn't detected

 # More info about the program